One-Hour Workout: Body Balancer

 This week’s workout comes from coach Simon Bennett from Colorado-based APEX Coaching.
 Bennett is a Level 1 Australian triathlon coach, a Silver Level swim coach, and has had several of his athletes selected to compete at the Australian National Triathlon Championships and elite ITU events.
-He was also an endurance coach for British Cycling during the last Olympic cycle and had six of his athletes win gold medals at the Rio Games.
+He was also an endurance coach for British Cycling, and had six of his athletes win gold medals at the Rio Olympic Games.

 “As endurance athletes, we put in many long hours training for our goal events, and one of the biggest concerns is that an injury will pop up or linger impacting our ability to compete,” Bennett says.
 Most injuries are a result of simple muscle imbalances that are taxed repeatedly.
 Bennett says most of these imbalances originate in our body’s core comprised of many central muscles including transversus abdominis, multifidus, the diaphragm, and the pelvic floor.